jwtag/cse527-project/README.md

 - `demo.py` - This file is a demo which takes in a sample sequencing of the three proteins and attempts to classify the HIV drug usage.
 - `evaluator.py` - This file evaluates + prints out stats detailing how well the model classifies the full dataset(s).

+Both files are able to be configured via the config.py file in the root directory.

 To startup the NN-training code for either model, run `main.py`.

 ## Multilabeled data in `unified-model`.